fullmetalbrackets/blog/src/content/blog/using-dns-over-https-with-pihole.md

 ---
-title: "Using DNS over HTTPS with Pi-Hole and Cloudflared (Updated for Pi-Hole v6)"
+title: 'Using DNS over HTTPS with Pi-Hole and Cloudflared (Updated for Pi-Hole v6)'
-description: "When using Pi-Hole as a network-wide ad blocker, your DNS requests still go out in plain text and can be seen by your ISP.
+description: 'When using Pi-Hole as a network-wide ad blocker, your DNS requests still go out in plain text and can be seen by your ISP.
 DNS over HTTPS encrypts DNS requests between your Pi-Hole and the upstream DNS resolver.
-Here is a quick guide on how to set that up with Cloudflared daemon."
+Here is a quick guide on how to set that up with Cloudflared daemon.'
 pubDate: 2023-07-13
 updatedDate: 2025-03-02
-tags: ["pi-hole", "networking"]
+tags: ['pi-hole', 'networking']
 related1: pi-hole-quad9-dls-over-tls
 related2: set-up-pihole-on-linux
 ---